Learning associated with teaching encourages your own professional development as a medical educator.

 - Peer-reviewed materials in professional journals that follow the Uniform Requirements for Manuscripts created by the International Committee on Medical Journal Editors and/or

-- Accredited CME developed and presented in compliance with the ACCME Standards for Commercial Support.
+- Accredited CME developed and presented in compliance with the ACCME Standards for Integrity and Independence in Accredited Continuing Education.

 How to receive credit